National Dodgeball League: Regular season

 Unlike most other sports leagues, the NDL holds its entire regular season in one day during its annual Dodgeball World Championship & Convention held in Las Vegas, Nevada.
 Each teams plays three regular season five-minute matches.
 Throughout the match, teams score points by winning games and eliminating opposing players.
 The top teams from each Conference are determined first by matches won, then by head-to-head points, and finally by total season points.
 The top four teams in each Conference advance to the playoffs.

 Rules

-The National Dodgeball League has created their own National Dodgeball League rules for professional dodgeball competition.
+The National Dodgeball League has created their own rules for professional dodgeball competition.